3 Special Education Teacher Resume Examples For 2023

 2. Include certifications

-• While you should always include the relevant Bachelor’s degree and state-issued certification or license (if required), it’s also a good idea to include other certifications, like in first aid or CPR.
+• While you should always include the relevant Bachelor’s degree and state-issued certification or license (if required), it’s also a good idea to include other certifications, like first aid or CPR.
 This can further cement that you have well-rounded expertise and can help provide the winning edge.

 3. More generic soft skills go in your work experience